hiulit/Murtop-Raspberry-Pi-Bartop-Arcade-Machine-Project/README.md

 * Flash de image into an SD card using [ApplePi-Baker](http://www.tweaking4all.com/hardware/raspberry-pi/macosx-apple-pi-baker/) or [RPi-sd card builder](https://alltheware.wordpress.com/2012/12/11/easiest-way-sd-card-setup/).
 * [More info](http://elinux.org/RPi_Easy_SD_Card_Setup#Flashing_the_SD_card_using_Mac_OS_X) about flashing sd cards on OSX.

-## Flashing the SD card with ApplePi-Baker
+## Flashing the SD card

+We will be using [ApplePi-Baker](http://www.tweaking4all.com/hardware/raspberry-pi/macosx-apple-pi-baker/).

 > Using another app like this one should be pretty similar to use.